prestonb-source/olympic_analysis/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
-Otherwise, feel free to use the code here as you would like!
+The data was sourced from Randi Griffin on Kaggle.
+You can find the licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results/version/2).